PPacie/CombineBookSearch/README.md

 ## Requirements

-- Xcode 11 Beta 3
+- Xcode 11 Beta 5
-- macOS 10.15 for SwiftUI Previews
+- macOS 10.15 Beta 5 for SwiftUI Previews

 ## Credit
 - It makes uses of the [Google Books API](https://developers.google.com/books/docs/v1/using) to perform the search.